child support written in kids letters family stick cut out paper money rolled up hundred dollar bills child support

 • Uninsured healthcare costs.

-Payment begins for minor children under 18 once the court decides on an amount after expenses for your child have been calculated.
 After your separation or divorce, child support starts once the court makes an order for support.
 You must ask the court to establish paternity and ask to make an order for child support.

 • Your child is legally emancipated.